 OK, so this is not a virtual museum.
-It is really about the modern day concept of the Atari ST Emulator.
 But I did sneak a few of my interests into this site.
 You may have found my collection of old, black & white iai sword videos.
-Or my synopsis of my trip to the post-Soviet state of Armenia.
+Or the synopsis of my trip to the post-Soviet state of Armenia.
 Skip past these unless you feel like taking a diversion of questionable value.

 In 1984, the Macintosh introduced the world to a PC with a mouse, windows, and the concept of a graphical user interface (GUI), or “gooey”.
 I was a Carnegie Mellon University employee in 1984, and they had an agreement with Apple where you could purchase a Macintosh for a lot less than the public could.
 The CMU bookstore had Macintoshes, and the CMU publication department where I worked had both a Mac and a Lisa (the predecessor to the Macintosh.
 But the Mac still cost more than $3000 (about $7500 in 2020 dollars).
 No way did that fit into my budget.

 But in 1985, a crazy story emerged that resulted in Atari, then a video game company that had a line of home computers with custom graphics and sound chips, 512 colors, graphics — releasing a PC with a mouse, overlapping windows, a full GUI – just like the Mac – the first ever GUI in color.
 And it was sold with a high-quality color monitor for $1000ish.
 Still a lot of money, but far cheaper than a Mac, and in color!
 The PC was called the Atari ST.